sentinel-hub/custom-scripts/copernicus_services/hrsi/hrsi-rlie-s1/README.md

 ## General description of the script

-This script visualises the River and Lake Ice Extent based on synthetic aperture radar data from the S1 costellation.
+This script visualises the River and Lake Ice Extent based on synthetic aperture radar data from the S1 constellation.
 The product is generated for the entire EEA38+UK zone.

 Table 1: Classification classes and colouring scheme.